-When it comes to divorce, people tend to have a lot of questions—and rightfully so, as it is an extremely important decision that most people do not take lightly.
-While the emotional aspects of divorce can be difficult to handle, it is important not to lose track of the financial components often involved in the divorce process.
+When it comes to divorce, people tend to have a lot of questions—and rightfully so, as it is an extremely important decision that should not be taken lightly.
+While the emotional aspects of divorce can be difficult to handle, it is important not to lose track of the financial components often involved as well.

-This approach means that courts will look at the combined net income—or income after taxes—of both parents.
-750 Illinois Compiled Statutes 5/505 Section 3(B) defines net income and lists several potential deductions besides tax obligations, including other mandated child support payments that an individual may be making.
+In accordance with the income sharing approach. courts will look at the combined net income—or income after taxes—of both parents in determining support.
+750 Illinois Compiled Statutes 5/505(3)(b) defines net income and lists several potential deductions besides tax obligations, including other mandated child support payments that an individual may be making.

 Once net income is determined, the Illinois child support schedule assumes that 20 percent of that income would have been spent on a child if both parents remained together.
 An individual spouse’s financial responsibility for child support is based on the percentage of the combined net income they provide.

 For instance, if the combined net income for you and your partner is $100,000, then your child support obligation would be $20,000.
 If each parent is responsible for the same percentage of net income, then you would both be equally responsible for that $20,000.
 This means whichever partner is required to make child support payments may need to make payments that total $10,000 annually.

 Understandably, courts take child support issues very seriously.
 Unexpected circumstances such as the involuntary loss of a job may be grounds for a spouse or ex-spouse to seek a modification of their child support obligation.
 However, voluntarily lowering income by quitting a job may not lower monthly obligations, as it is sometimes possible to impute earning potential into the net income formula.

 Likewise, hiding assets used to determine personal net income can result in severe consequences such as wage garnishment or even seizure of assets.
 There are also tools and services available to assist in collecting delinquent child support payments, which can begin years after a parent takes on a support obligation.